Frequently

 in their home communities.
 The

-with students from across North America on ethical issues and research
+with students from across North America on important social issues.

 to "make a